fuzzylogicxx/fuzzylogic/posts/my-first-web-component-a-disclosure-widget.md

 Caveats and to-dos:
 - I haven’t yet tried writing tests for a web component
 - I should find out how to refer to the custom element name in JavaScript without repeating it
-- I should look into whether `observedAttributesCallback` and `observedAttributes` are more appropriate than typical event listeners
+- I should look into whether `observedAttributes` and `attributeChangedCallback` are more appropriate than typical event listeners